Cha Cha Noi

 Branding & Identity

-It can also be a quick and playful reference to the brand.
-This can be used as a second reference after the primary log has already been implemented, or where appropriate horizontal spacing cannot be achieved for the primary logo.
-It can also be used in smaller spaces such as profile icons and seals.
+It also serves as a quick and playful reference to the brand.
+This logo can be used as a secondary option once the primary logo has been established or in situations where horizontal spacing for the primary logo isn't feasible.
+Additionally, it’s suitable for smaller applications like profile icons and seals.

-The logo symbol can be used as the smallest reference for the brand.
-It is a logotype or monogram of the secondary logo in a horizontal orientation.
-It is intended to mimic the movement in a unique yet identifiable way.
-It should be used scarcely such as for internal uses or for an audience that is very familiar with the brand.
-It can also be used for smaller communication uses such as stamps and authenticity marks.
+The logo symbol serves as the smallest reference for the brand.
+It features a horizontal logotype or monogram derived from the secondary logo, designed to evoke movement in a unique yet recognizable manner.
+This symbol should be used sparingly, primarily for internal purposes or for audiences already familiar with the brand.
+It is also suitable for smaller applications like stamps and authenticity marks.

 Primary Color Palette